 When a disease outbreak occurs in your fish tank, it is essential to take preventive measures to stop the spread of the disease and protect the health of your fish.
 Additionally, you need to sanitize your tank to eliminate any remaining pathogens that may be present.

-See also How to get rid of flatworms in reef tank
+See also How to clean rocks in a fish tank

 Preventive Measures